3 Ways on How To Fix EFI Bootloader (BCD) Issues on Windows 10/11

 Windows 10 Boot Recovery Process

 You can begin by starting your system into this.
 It is quite possible that the system has a special recovery partition that allows users to start it without requiring any physical disc.
-Now we to do this varies with what brand of PC we own, you shall see a message often during this telling which key to press or start and repair.
+How we do this varies with what PC brand we own.
+You shall see a message often during this telling which key to press or start and repair.

-If your system does not have this or somehow you are not sure how to access it, then you can start it by using a DVD or USB with a windows installer on it.
+If your system does not have this or you are unsure how to access it, you can start it by using a DVD or USB with a Windows installer on it.

-If you do not have the disc, then you need to use another system to download a copy of windows.
-Create a DVD or USB install disc that ca be used to boot your own system.
-If PC is still operational, you may want to take some precautionary steps of creating a recovery drive or system repair disc that can be used in the future.
+If you do not have the disc, you need to use another system to download a copy of Windows.
+Create a DVD or USB install disc that can be used to boot your system.
+If the PC is still operational, you may want to take some precautionary steps to create a recovery drive or system repair disc that can be used in the future.

-If you begin your system using this, then click until you see the “initial windows installation screen and”, click the “Repair your computer” link in spite of starting.
-If you are starting from the recovery partition or disc then the screen may look a bit different from the usual but you shall end up at the same options that we are going to cover here.
+If you begin your system using this, click until you see the “initial Windows installation screen” and then click the “Repair your computer” link despite starting.
+If you are starting from the recovery partition or disc, then the screen may look a bit different from the usual, but you shall end up with the same options we will cover here.

-• If you are using windows 7, then the screens may look different.
+3. If you are using Windows 7, then the screens may look different.
 Users shall see mostly the same options including others discussed below.

 READ: How to Disable Private Browsing Mode in Edge.